 The general attitude of manufacturers, contractors, and brush suppliers promotes the continued search for the “magic dustless brush grade” or that impossible frictionless material.
 However when attention is given to all of the above factors brush life has been excellent and maintenance costs dramatically reduced.

 The carbon brush continues to be a most effective and efficient method of conducting current to moving surfaces.
 The unique combination of electrical and mechanical characteristics of carbon and graphite makes it the best material.
 Although many still consider carbon brushes a “Black Art”, technology has provided information from which more informed decisions can be made.
 Through greater awareness and understanding of the function of carbon brushes, the accumulation of more data, and the cooperative desire for improvement we can continue to move forward towards enhanced performance on elevator applications.

-Looking for something a bit more general?
-Check out DC Motor Brush Holders and the Performance of Carbon Brushes: by Jeff D. Koenitzer
+Looking for information about carbon brushes in general, not just as they apply to elevators?
+Check out DC Motor Brush Holders and the Performance of Carbon Brushes